 Plot Summary

-Freelance designer Ren Iruma reports a childhood memory: at age six, during a dizzy spell, a door appeared in his hallway.
-Behind it, a freezing one-square-meter room with a terrifying object in a wooden box.
-The next day, no door.
+Freelance designer Ren Iruma reports a childhood memory.
+At age six, during a dizzy spell, a door appeared in his hallway.
+Behind it lay a freezing one-square-meter room with a terrifying object in a wooden box.
+The next day the door was gone.
 He never found it again.

-The Author visits Iruma’s childhood home with him.
+The Author visits Iruma's childhood home with him.
 The dead-end hallway is still there.
-He deduces that the 2004 Chuetsu Earthquake vibrated open a mechanism in the wall: a metal plate that acts as a magnetic latch.
-Using a strong neodymium magnet, the Author slides the hidden door open.
+He deduces that the 2004 Chuetsu Earthquake vibrated a mechanism in the wall open.
+That mechanism is a metal plate that acts as a magnetic latch.
+With a strong neodymium magnet, the Author slides the hidden door open.

-Iruma realizes the doll’s proportional shape matches the architectural layout of his childhood home exactly.
-His father (a product designer who worked with rare earth elements) used his professional knowledge of neodymium magnets to build a magnetic concealment mechanism into the wall of his own house.
+Iruma realizes the doll's proportional shape matches the architectural layout of his childhood home exactly.
+His father was a product designer who worked with rare earth elements.
+He used his knowledge of neodymium magnets to build a magnetic concealment mechanism into his own wall.
 The house is a shrine.
 The dead-end hallway is a penitential architectural prayer.

 Literary Analysis

-The neodymium magnet is the satisfying technical payoff for a detail planted many files earlier: Iruma’s offhand mention that his father worked in product design involving rare earth materials.
+The neodymium magnet is the satisfying technical payoff for a detail planted many files earlier.
+Iruma mentions offhand that his father worked in product design with rare earth materials.

 Kurihara's Deductions